Jorge Luis Borges bibliography: English-language publication

-Borges's work was first published in book form in English in 1962, with the translation and publication of Ficciones (1944) and the collection known as Labyrinths.
+Borges's work was first published in book form in English in 1962, with the translation and publication of Ficciones (1944) (Fictions, translated by Anthony Bonner, Alastair Reid, Helen Temple, and Kuthven Todd; edited by Anthony Kerrigan) and the collection known as Labyrinths, Selected Stories & Other Writings, translated and edited by Donald A. Yates and James Irby.
+In 2008, The Society of Authors (London) selected Labyrinths as one of the fifty most outstanding translations in the last fifty years.

 In 1967, Borges began a five-year period of collaboration with the American translator Norman Thomas di Giovanni, after which he became better known in the English-speaking world.
 Di Giovanni would continue to be his primary English-language translator from that time forward.